f5bud/FX-4CR-V2/README.md

 ## Remark
 Use this firmware only if you are comfortable with the technique.<br>
-Read and comprehend the technical manual.<br>
+Read and comprehend the service manual.<br>
 Note down all the values of the various menus, both user and technical.<br>
 The EEPROM memory has been erased.<br>
 To return to official firmware, you must re-enter the previously noted values.